Suplmnt

 What's actually happening in the membrane?

 Think of each neuron as a house whose walls are alive.
 PS helps keep those walls flexible, so receptors can move, fuse, and reset after a signal.
-Under stress, PS seems to help turn down the body's chemical megaphone (cortisol) so performance costs less physiologically.
+Under stress, PS seems to help down the body's chemical megaphone (cortisol) so performance costs less physiologically.
 In aging, a better-tuned membrane may make it easier to register, store, and retrieve names or lists—especially for those already slipping.
 That's the accessible version of a messy biophysics story the trials only hint at.[2][4][6][8]

 "PS supplementation with 600 mg per day for 10 days blunts the cortisol response to exercise-induced stress."[6]

-"Patients treated with [PS] improved relative to those treated with placebo on...tasks of daily life."[2]
+"Patients treated with [PS] improved relative to those treated with placebo on..tasks of daily life."[2]

 "A cause and effect relationship has not been established [for general cognitive claims]."[12]